daltyboy11/daltyboy11.github.io/about.md

 permalink: /about/
 ---

 Software engineer interested in web3 in general and Ethereum in particular.
-Opinions are my own.

-When I'm not writing code I enjoy reading, lifting weights, and salsa dancing.
+Engineer at [Goldfinch](goldfinch.finance) Opinions are my own.